damonlynch/rapid-photo-downloader/README.rst

 installation tools, you should install Rapid Photo Downloader using the following steps, assuming you use sudo to get super-user (root) access.

-First, you may need to update your system's copy of pip and setuptools (optional):
+First, you may need to update your user's copy of pip and setuptools (optional):

-``sudo python3 -m pip install --upgrade pip``
+``python3 -m pip --user install --upgrade pip``

-``sudo python3 -m pip install --upgrade setuptools``
+``python3 -m pip --user install --upgrade setuptools``

-**Caution:** the previous two steps will update pip and setuptools system-wide.
-Potentially this could negatively affect the installation of other, older Python packages.
+**Caution:** the previous two steps will update pip and setuptools for your user.
+Potentially this could negatively affect the installation by your user of other, older Python packages.
 If you don't want to do update these two packages, and you are using Python 3.4 without a recent version of pip and setuptools, you must manually install Python's typing and scandir modules:

-``sudo python3 -m pip install typing scandir``
+``python3 -m pip --user install typing scandir``

 The following command will install all required and optional Python modules not already installed on your system, with the exception of those specified above in `satisfying software requirements`_:

-``sudo python3 -m pip install rapid-photo-downloader-0.9.0a1.tar.gz``
+``python3 -m pip --user install rapid-photo-downloader-0.9.0a1.tar.gz``

 Substitute the name of the correct compressed tar file if necessary.